stephenslab/flashr/README.md

-# flashr2
+# flashr
-repo for refactoring flashr code

-This code is currently very much in development, and the interface may change under you!
+This code is in development, and the interface may change under you!

 For a minimal example, install the `devtools` package and then:
 ```
-devtools::install_github("stephenslab/flashr2")
-library("flashr2")
+devtools::install_github("stephenslab/flashr")
+library("flashr")
 set.seed(1)
 l = rnorm(5)
 f = rnorm(20)